SURFnet/certificates-bcp/dialogue.md

 > A personal certificate?
 What's that?

-It\'s a digital statement that you are the owner of a public key.
+It's a digital statement that you are the owner of a public key.

 > Uh... what?

 A public key.
-It\'s the digital equivalent of a key.
+It's the digital equivalent of a key.
 You use it to \"lock\" a message so that noone can look inside.

 > Right.
 Except for the recipient, I assume?